gridsuite/documentation/README.md

 - Other services dependencies: network store server, report server
 - Use PowSyBl libraries: yes

 This service is responsible for storing and applying modifications to a network of the network store server.
 This is one of the most important service of the application as it implements many business logic for modifying the network.
 There are many kinds of modifications supported by this service like network element creation (substation, voltage level, generator, load, etc), network element removal, switch opening or closing, line or transformer triggering or locking out, network element elementary modification (like a target value modification, or a tap position modification).
 Only a very small number of expected possible modifications have yet been implemented with many more to come in the future.
 Network modifications have a unique ID (UUID) and could be associated to a group which has itself a unique ID (UUID) and this is how a set of network modifications is referenced by other web services.
-Depending of the use case a network modification can be stored only or can be both stored and applied to a network  (given a network ID in the network store) or just selected from the database and applied to a network.
+Depending on the use case a network modification can be stored only or can be both stored and applied to a network  (given a network ID in the network store) or just selected from the database and applied to a network.
 When a modification is applied to a network functional logs are created to give more informations to the users and sent to the report server for later use.

 ### Load flow server